 I truly believe releasing music is a team effort.
 From writing, producing, tracking and mixing, mastering is no different to any of these other stages in the record-making process – the best results always come from a direct partnership with your mastering engineer.

 Mastering is not a “black art” – it’s about first impressions, being objective and unbiased.
 It’s about having the right environment and tools for the specific task at hand.
 It’s about having experience in all these other production phases to fully understand the material at hand.
 Having been involved in all these stages myself allows me to add a musical take on my craft.

 Please note: Original and mastered versions have been level matched so you can hear exactly how mastering affects a song.
 Samples at 128kbps MP3 for easy and fast reproduction on the website.

 Below are some of the most frequently asked questions we receive.
-If you any other questions please reach out using your preferred contact method available here.
+If you have any other questions please reach out using your preferred contact method available here.

 Mastering is the finalization process where everything gets baked together.
 This is where the mix is perfected, and the track as a whole is worked on to give it shine, sparkle, volume, depth, punch and loudness.

 During the mastering process, as an audio engineer, I will typically utilize different tools like compression, stereo width tools, limiters, maximizers, EQ, automation and more to ensure that the final master achieves the right levels to meet industry standards and the proper tone for your style of music.